CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### [Archiver](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/archiver)

 The Archiver process is the core component that archives the files and documents.
 When a user or a system requests a submission to be archived, a message is created in the Redis (volatile) message broker.
-The Archiver listens to those messages and is tasked with copying the file to the archived filestore and the all the submissions related datastore to their archive indices.
+The Archiver listens to those messages and is tasked with copying the file to the archived filestore and the related submissions in the datastore to their archive indices.

 ## Work online, continue offline